chewiee/Melp/README.md

 ## Minimum Viable Product

 Melp is a web application inspired by Yelp built using Ruby on Rails and React.js.
-FresherNote allows users to:
+Melp lets users:

 - [ ] Create an account
 - [ ] Log in / Log out